teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 with zero failures.
 MB784 adds no new runtime authority, contacts no production service and leaves the development ledger unchanged; it only makes that evidence, health gate and rollback boundary durable in source.

+MB785 validates the remaining operational claim: the MB772 updater repair can carry the complete MB784 portfolio through a real production release rotation.
+An authenticated IRC update moved nbot from `62820dc` to `7db72ea` only after staged syntax and startup-integrity validation.
+The stopped snapshot preserved the complete plugin-data tree, boot ledger and retained Short Content KV revision exactly; all five enabled/on postures returned after systemd restart with zero failures and unchanged quote/factoid data.

+MB786 accepts that proof without repeating production authority.
+It publishes the exact source/version transition, durable success state, archive and IRC marker, then adds an isolated end-to-end updater rehearsal.
+The rehearsal starts a disposable local bot, requires its shutdown write to survive, rotates between local Git releases and checks state bytes plus metadata.
+Production is not contacted, the development ledger is unchanged and no capability or runtime policy is widened.